richgel999/uap_resources/README.md

 Luis Elizondo on Unidentified Aerial Phenomena - British GQ<br>
 https://www.youtube.com/watch?v=4yX6ETCKyPo

-Luis Elizondo on Tucker Carlson show 4/6/2022 - biological effects on military personell of this advanced technology:<br>
+Luis Elizondo on Tucker Carlson show 4/6/2022 - biological effects on military personnel of this advanced technology:<br>

 Some clips: "or is it a product of something else, and we think right now, and again let me just preface preliminarily speaking, it's probably just a consequence of the advanced technology", "So no, I think it's fair to say at this point, suffice it to say this is probably not some sort of adversarial technology we're dealing with right.
 It's not human, so we should let that marinate for a minute."<br>
 https://www.youtube.com/watch?v=q-5Rk47ol1c